mdn/community-meetings/2024-03-27/minutes.md

 Next up, indicators and banners.
 This one is from Estelle, is it?

 [Estelle]
-It's actually not for me, it's me for Ruth.
 I didn't know if there was a discussion, but if we could open up a discussion, point into the PRD, we can have the conversation in the Google doc and then once we have all the feedback in the Google Doc, port it over to the GitHub discussion.

 [Ruth John]
-This is a project that we want to undergo sometime later in the year to sort out this banner mess basically.
+This is a project that we want to go over sometime later in the year to sort out this banner mess basically.
 What I will do (I'm not necessarily against capturing the timeline of this in discussion) I think everybody has commented on the Doc I created now.
 Next up is to go through that Doc again and create a proposal.
 Once I've done that, we can start a discussion and say "this is the proposal" and discuss the thoughts behind it.